-This kind of work is rather different than the direct evaluations of circumvention tools that have happened before, for example those done by the Berkman Center [130] and Freedom House [15] in 2011.
+I took part, with Michael Carl Tschantz, Sadia Afroz, and Vern Paxson, in a metastudy [174], of how circumvention systems are evaluated by their authors and designers, and comparing those empirically determined censor models.
+This kind of work is rather different than the direct evaluations of circumvention tools that have happened before, for example those done by the Berkman Center [155] and Freedom House [23] in 2011.
 Rather than testing tools against censors, we evaluated how closely calibrated designers' own models were to models derived from actual observations of censors.

 This research was partly born out of frustration with some typical assumptions made in academic research on circumvention, which we felt placed undue emphasis on steganography and obfuscation of traffic streams, while not paying enough attention to the perhaps more important problems of bridge distribution and rendezvous.
-Indeed, in our survey of over 50 circumvention tools, we found that academic designs tended to be concerned with detection in the steady state after a connection is established, while actually deployed systems cared more about how the connection is established initially.
 We wanted to help bridge the gap by laying out a research agenda to align the incentives of researchers with those of circumventors.
 This work was built on extensive surveys of circumvention tools, measurement studies, and known censorship events against Tor.
+Our survey included over 50 circumvention tools.